 A SkyboxA special type of Material used to represent skies.
 Usually six-sided.
-More info See in Glossary is a 6-sided cube that is drawn behind all graphics in the game.
+More info See in Glossary is a six-sided cube that Unity draws behind all graphics in the SceneA Scene contains the environments and menus of your game.
+Think of each unique Scene file as a unique level.
+In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
+More info See in Glossary.
 Here are the steps to create one:

-Choose Window > RenderingThe process of drawing graphics to the screen (or to a render texture).
+From the menu bar, choose Window > RenderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
-More info See in Glossary > Lighting Settomgs from the menu bar.
+More info See in Glossary > Lighting Settings.

-In the window that appears select the Scene tab.
+In the window that appears, select the Scene tab.

 Drag the new Skybox Material to the Skybox slot.

 Did you find this page useful?
 Please give it a rating: